Covag94/Custom-vector/README.md

-# CustomVector

-A simple, custom implementation of a dynamic array class (`Vector<T>`) in C++.
-This mimics the behavior of `std::vector` and supports:
+# Custom `Vector<T>` Implementation in C++

+This project implements a dynamic array container similar to `std::vector`, written from scratch in C++.
+It features manual memory management, strong exception safety, and full support for move semantics.

+---

+## Features

-- Dynamic resizing
+- Dynamic resizing with amortized `O(1)` insertions
+- Strong exception safety in copy constructor, assignment, and `push_back`
-- Copy/move constructors and assignment
+- Move-aware construction and assignment
-- `push_back` with perfect forwarding
+- Manual memory allocation and explicit destruction
+- `shrink_to_fit` to reduce memory usage
-- Basic index access with bounds checking
+- Bounds-checked element access

-- Printing contents
+---

 # Build instructions